 In previous cases, asylum seekers were not allowed to bring a witness into the court.
-However, in this court hearing, a majority of the board members granted the applicant’s request for testimony of Helge Gimm.
-The applicant had stated he has had a close, personal relationship with Helge Gimm for several years and together they participated in a number of church bodies.
-In his testimony, Helge Gimm expressed that he was very sure that the applicant’s conversion is real.
+However, in this court hearing, they granted the applicant’s request for testimony of Helge Gimm, a close friend, who expressed that he was very sure that the applicant’s conversion is real.

 At this point the Refugee Board was contemplating whether the applicant’s conversion is real.

 After an overall assessment, the Refugee Board took the view that the applicant currently has a heartfelt Christian view of life, and that therefore his conversion to Christianity must now be regarded as genuine.
-The Refugee Board also took the view that if he were in Afghanistan, he has the right to live an openly Christian life and to try to recruit followers for his new faith.
-It must be assumed that the applicant’s spouse’s family and many other Muslim Afghans must now be familiar with the applicant’s conversion.
-The Refugee Board thus decided that the applicant has adequately substantiated that if returned to Afghanistan, he will risk persecution due to his new faith.
+The board also took the view that if he were in Afghanistan, he has the right to live an openly Christian life and to try to recruit followers for his new faith.

 Thus the case was discontinued at the UNHRC.
 This case puts emphasis on how important it is to allow witnesses to give a testimony.
 It is a clear example of the kind of positive impact a testimony can have on the Board’s decision.